-Humminbird Pro Stores are available exclusively throughout Australia and New Zealand and offer you the opportunity to access extended warranties, exclusive products and back up support not available anywhere else.
+Humminbird Pro Stores are available exclusively throughout Australia and New Zealand and offer you the opportunity to access warranties, exclusive products and back up support not available anywhere else.
 Talk to approved Humminbird Pro Staff in store who can help show you the latest products so you catch more fish, faster than ever before.

 For more information click here